TharuC/TharuC/README.md

 - 👋 Hi, I’m Tharusha
+- Interested in Computer programming and 3D animation

 <!---
 TharuC/TharuC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.